Jorricks/iCal-library/README.rst

 - Implement timeline functionality for all items instead of just VEvents.
 - Fix the timeline & expanding functionality to use intersect.
 - Implement support for quoted property parameters.
+- Implement support for the new Properties for iCalendar (RFC 7986)